 This doesn’t necessarily mean conversational AI is replacing SDRs (or that it should), but it does mean that SDRs’ capacity can be freed up by virtual assistants, leaving them to qualify and go after real, solid leads.
 Conversational AI can be a helpful tool to SDRs, not a competition, and can help SDRs schedule meetings and calls with only the most promising leads.

-Conversational AI Emails Shorten the Sales Cycle
+Conversational Marketing Emails Shorten the Sales Cycle

 Automated conversational emails keep leads informed, engaged, and moving down the funnel — and we can give you examples of how to best utilize conversational AI to shorten your sales cycle.